 Sadie revealed more of their backstory: she had helped Mia hack into the NSA and as a result spent 16 months in jail because she refused to give up Mia’s name in exchange for probation.
 She was also raped while in jail.
 Sadie then packed her bags and wanted to leave, but Mia admitted Ethan had come up with another 800k, and agreed to run away.
 They kissed and had sex.

 Their relationship continued to deteriorate, and episode 6 ended with Mia pointing a gun at Sadie.
 They had broken into a woman’s house, Mia shot her husband who came out with a gun, and Mia then wanted to kill the woman, because she was a witness, but Sadie stepped in front of her.

 In episode 4×07, Sadie’s final episode on the show, Sadie ended up siding with Ethan and she betrayed Mia by shooting her in the back and leaving her to get murdered by a Chicago cop, Patrick Finnegan, who was looking for her.

 - Mia Rochland 💀 (Ashley Greene, bisexual, regular)

 No male love interests

-A romantic arc is defined as explicit, on screen, and lasts 3 episodes or more.
-It is listed as questionable or subtext if romance is only implied, dream sequences, or otherwise not explicit for the viewer.
+A relationship story arc is defined as explicit, developed on screen, and lasting more than 3 episodes.
+It is listed as questionable or subtext if romance is only implied, mentioned instead of shown on screen, part of a dream sequence, or otherwise not explicit for the viewer.